-Topic: Using a genre approach to study literature: Speculative fiction
+Topic: Using a genre approach to study literature: Speculative fiction employ Gallagher's first-strategies, or which strategies would you employ to help students tackle the novel?

 Read: Gallagher, chapter 4 "Effective First-draft Reading."
 Feed by M. T. Anderson